 3 reasons why we should blow our own trumpet

-I can remember growing up and hearing statements like “they are too big for their boots’ ‘they are cocky’ ‘they need knocking down a peg or 2’ when people were confident and shared details of what they had achieved well.
-Yes I know there is always balance in things but now it makes me sad to think about how often we try and stop people from celebrating their wins and saying how they feel they are good at things.
+I can remember growing up and hearing statements like “they are too big for their boots’ ‘they are cocky’ ‘they need knocking down a peg or 2’.
+Usually when people were confident and shared details of what they had achieved well.
+Now it makes me sad to think about how often we try and stop people from celebrating their wins.
+As as society we prevent people from saying they are good at things.

-A big thing I do in my coaching with EMDR is to actually try and encourage people to blow their own trumpet and here are the reasons why I think this leads to growth.
+A big thing I do in my EMDR informed coaching is to actually try and encourage people to blow their own trumpet.
+Here are the reasons why I think this leads to growth.

-I don’t know, maybe it is just me but I do think we are bad at complimenting others and telling others what we think they are good at.
-Yes I think people would benefit from having a cheer leader but not all of us are lucky enough to have this.
-So maybe if we start doing it for ourselves, other people will follow and start doing it for themselves too.
+I don’t know, maybe it is just me but I do think we are bad at complimenting others.
+We don’t often tell others what we think they are good at.
+Yes I think people would benefit from having a cheer leader.
+Not all of us are lucky enough to have this.
+So maybe if we start doing it for ourselves, other people will follow.
+We would all start doing it for ourselves too.

 We are as human beings always fighting for survival.
 By default this makes us have a natural, negative bias towards negative things and danger.
-It’s because these things can actually become threatening to us that we focus on them so that we can stop them from happening and keep on surviving.
+It’s because these things can actually become life threatening to us.
+So we have to focus on them so that we can stop them from happening and keep on surviving.

-If we start measuring things then we will notice that they will become bigger.
-It’s our brain’s attentional bias, we notice more of what we are focusing on.
-Have you ever had the experience of thinking of buying a new car and suddenly noticing that whenever you are out driving you notice the model of car you are interested in everywhere?
+If we start measuring things then we will notice we become more aware of them.
+It’s our brain’s attentional bias.
+We notice more of what we are focusing on.
+Have you ever had the experience of thinking of buying a new car and suddenly noticing that car everywhere?
 Yes?
 That’s the attentional bias.

-So if we are blowing our own trumpets and focusing on what we are good at, perhaps this too will start to grow bigger and bigger and get better and better?
-It sounds better to me then focusing on the negative and just letting that get bigger.
+So if we are blowing our own trumpet and focusing on what we are good at, perhaps this too will start to grow bigger?
+Maybe we will become more aware of those things that we are good at.
+It sounds better to me then focusing on the negative and noticing more of them.

 So give it a go.
-Look back over your day, your week and celebrate those little wins, focus on what has gone well, what have you achieved?
+Look back over your day.
+Reflect on your week.
+Celebrate those little wins.
+Focus on what has gone well.
+What have you achieved?
 What have you been really good at?
 I think this will feel positive even though it might be hard at first but do it and let me know how it goes.

 Hi I'm Dr Hannah Bryan